 Winter - Climbing in the Frankenjura during Winter is truly an art.
 It can be done, but dedicating a climbing trip to the Frankenjura during Winter is for the foolhardy.
 If you're naturally extremely lucky, please come visit and bring good weather with you.
 If not, fly to Turkey, Greece, Spain or Italy, or one of the Mediterranean islands.

-For those rainy days where you just can't find any dry rock (or can't climb hard enough to climb on the dry rock), there are an assortment of Gyms in the area:
+For those rainy days where you just can't find any dry rock (or can't climb the dry routes), there are an assortment of Gyms in the area:

 www.magnesia-klettern.de/ Arguably the best sport climbing gym, and also one of the only ones!